genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_time-rules.md

 </processes>
 ```

-Add the *POSITIONS_APP_TUTORIAL_EVALUATOR* in the file **positions-app-tutorial-service-definitions.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** with the code below.
+Add the `POSITIONS_APP_TUTORIAL_EVALUATOR` to the file **positions-app-tutorial-service-definitions.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** with the code below.

 ```xml
 <configuration>